avispector7/Forest-Simulation/README.md

 Open the Unity Hub, click Open, and open the Forest-Environment project.
 <br> Make whatever changes to the environment you would like.
 Don't forget to save.

+A list of the Unity assets used in this project are on the Forest-Simulation GitHub.

 ### Adding Your Updates

 To add your changes to the ARL framework: